jussifrewt/RiderHotReloadTest/Test-Strategy.md

 1.  **Feedback protocol (top priority):** `dotnet watch` reports its state ("changes applied," "rude edit," etc.).
 Rider's UI depends on parsing this output correctly.
     *   **Why it's critical:** This is the core of the user experience.
 If the UI lies, the user loses trust in the tool.
 2.  **Process lifecycle:** Rider must correctly start, stop, and restart the `dotnet watch` process.

 ---

+## 5. Work Organization & Execution Strategy
+Based on the **System Analysis** (Section 4) and the **Key Risks** (Section 3), I have structured the testing effort into a phased plan governed by a set of core principles.

+### GUIDING PRINCIPLES
+*  **Risk-First:** I will prioritize work strictly according to the risk matrix (Section 3).
+The highest-impact failures must be discovered first.
+*  **Build Confidence in Layers:** I will start with the core technology (the .NET SDK) in isolation.
+Once the foundation is proven stable, I will incrementally add the complexity of the Rider integration and the debugger.
+  *  **Fail Fast:** I will take the "must-have negative scenarios" early.
+Finding a blocking issue like a crash on day one is a major success, as it saves time for the development team.

+### PHASED EXECUTION

+**Phase 1: Foundation and stability baseline**

+*Verify that the core .NET SDK Hot Reload mechanism is stable and functional before involving the IDE.*
+*   **Actions:**
+1. Execute all Stability & Error Handling Scenarios ("Rude Edit", "Build Failure") using only the CLI (dotnet watch).
+2. If stable, run all Core Functionality patch tests (Patches 1–5).

+**Phase 2: Rider integration and environment**

+*Test Rider's primary integration points and environmental interactions.*
+*   **Actions:**
+1. Launch from Rider in Run mode.
+2. Repeat a subset of patch tests to validate the Apply Changes banner.
+3. Execute all scenarios from the "Integration & Environment Scenarios" table, including:
+   *   External File Changes test.
+   *   UI State Preservation test.
+   *   Client-Side Compatibility check.
+4. Execute the IDE Settings test (enabling/disabling Hot Reload).

+**Phase 3: Rider Advanced Integration & Debugger**

+*Exercise the most complex integration points: the debugger and other advanced IDE features.*
+*   **Actions:**
+1. Launch from Rider in Debug Mode and systematically run all "Debugger Integration Risks" scenarios.
+2. Execute all scenarios from the "Advanced IDE Integration Scenarios" table:
+   *   Profiling Conflict test.
+   *   VCS (Git) Conflict test.
+   *   Static Analysis Desync test.
+   *   NuGet Restore Conflict test.
+3. Watch the debugger state and overall IDE stability closely.

+**Phase 4: Exploratory testing and Documentation**

+*Find "unknown unknowns”.*
+*   **Actions:**
+1. Conduct targeted exploratory sessions based on the most complex areas (e.g., rapid changes during a debug or profile session).

+### ORGANIZATION AND DELIVERABLES
+This section outlines the final artifacts that would be produced at the end of testing effort.
+While not all of these are created for this specific assignment (e.g., actual bug reports), they represent the complete set of deliverables for a real-world testing task.

+*   **Tools**
+1. **Version control:** Git for managing the sample project and patches.
+2. **IDE:** JetBrains Rider (Stable + EAP for side-by-side comparison).
+3. **Execution:** Terminal (dotnet watch) for the baseline; Rider's runner for integration/debug.

+*   **Artefacts and deliverables:**
+1. **GitHub sample project:** Reproducible testbed with patches and scripts.
+2. **This Test Strategy Document:** The plan guiding testing process.
+3. **A set of high-quality Bug Reports:** For any discovered issue, a clear report would be created in a tool like YouTrack, including precise steps to reproduce, logs, and environment details.
+4. **Final Test Summary Report:** Summary page with overall quality, key findings, and remaining risks.

+---